Watch: Player-by-player guide to Team Europe ahead of the 2025 Ryder Cup

-Golf expert Ben Coley breaks down every European player heading to Bethpage Black, including form, stats, Ryder Cup records and potential pairings chosen by captain Luke Donald.
+Golf expert Ben Coley breaks down every American heading to Bethpage Black, including form, stats, Ryder Cup records and possible pairings chosen by captain Keegan Bradley.

 Perfect for golf fans who want in-depth stats and strategy ahead of the 2025 Ryder Cup.